-You can enlarge an area of the video by pressing the ZOOM button on the front panel.
-For a few seconds after pressing the ZOOM button, a rectangle displays on the screen.
+You can enlarge an area of the video by selecting Zoom from the Camera Menu in the Live Monitoring menu or pressing the ZOOM button on the front panel.
+For a few seconds after selecting Zoom from the Camera Menu or pressing the ZOOM button, a rectangle displays on the screen.
 A rectangle shows the area that will be enlarged.
 You can move the rectangle around using the arrow buttons.
-Pressing the [[Play/Pause] button in the Zoom mode enlarges the area in rectangle.
-Exit the Zoom mode by pressing the ZOOM button.
-While in the Zoom mode, the icon @ displays if Zoom is selected in the Display setup screen (OSD tab).
+Pressing the ZII (Play/Pause) button in the Zoom mode enlarges the area in rectangle.
+Exit the Zoom mode by selecting Zoom again from the Camera Menu or pressing the ZOOM button again.
+While in the Zoom mode, the icon Q displays if Zoom is selected in the Display setup screen (OSD tab).